mongodb/terraform-provider-mongodbatlas/website/docs/r/advanced_cluster.html.markdown

 `mongodbatlas_advanced_cluster` provides an Advanced Cluster resource.
 The resource lets you create, edit and delete advanced clusters.
 The resource requires your Project ID.

+More information on considerations for using advanced clusters please see [Considerations](https://docs.atlas.mongodb.com/reference/api/cluster-advanced/create-one-cluster-advanced/#considerations)

 -> **NOTE:** Groups and projects are synonymous terms.
 You may find group_id in the official documentation.

 ## Example Usage